 Food for Thought: Remembering the First World War, 1914–18 | Barry Johnson

 Pennsylvania Legacies, HSP's semi-annual illustrated history magazine, explores a variety of topics in Pennsylvania history for the curious reader.
-Legacies is available as a benefit of HSP membership.
-Members receive a printed copy of each issue, as well as digital access to past issues.
+Legacies is available as a benefit to Friends of HSP.
+Friends of HSP at the Researcher level receive a printed copy of each issue, and Friends of HSP at the Patron level and above also recieve digital access to past issues.
 Legacies is also available as a separate subscription.